-It was with conversations with Scott Herring, a Cobargo community member, that the Phoenix Shed program was born.
-We facilitated his ideals, of pooling community resources to come up the Phoenix Shed Workshop which guiding participants though the process of building an 8m x 4m structure.
-Supported with the generosity of Reece Grants, Building Angels, as the licenced builder ran the workshop over the course of several weeks.
+It was in conversations with Scott Herring, a Cobargo community member, that the Phoenix Shed program was born.
+We facilitated his idea, of pooling community resources to come up with the Phoenix Shed Workshop, which guided participants through the process of building an 8m x 4m structure.
+Supported with the generosity of Reece Grants, Building Angels as the licensed builder ran the workshop over the course of several weeks.
 Read more here.

 Last week, we finalised the delivery of 41.85 tonnes of FREE tiles to the Bega Valley Shire to assist those rebuilding after losing their home in the Black Summer Fires.
 Read more here about how this was made possible.

 Understanding your contract, its inclusions, exclusions, and the jargon used is paramount to ensure you manage your budget and you avoid any additional stresses during your re-build.
 Here we explain a few key elements like Prime Cost versus Provisional Sum and how that can impact your budget; the importance of obtaining a Home Builders Compensation Fund Certificate (also known as Home Owners Warranty) before you pay a deposit; and explore the benefits of Liquidated Damages.